Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/28_outro.md

 ## Choose the right optimisation strategy

-Does the tool support multithreading?
+Consider the different strategies we explored in Part 2 when tuning your pipeline:

-→ Increase CPUs, add ${task.cpus} to the `process`
+- **Review your tools, does it support multi-threading?** → Increase CPUs, add ${task.cpus} to the `process` (remember to benchmark!)

-Can data be split into chunks without breaking biology?
-→ Use scatter-gather patterns
+- **Can data be split into chunks without breaking biology?** → Use scatter-gather patterns

-Would more resources help speed up processing time?
-→ Match requests to node sizes (e.g. 2GB/core)
+- **Would more resources help speed up processing time?** → Match requests to node sizes (e.g. 2GB/core)

-Is your input data heterogeneous?
-→ Consider dynamic resource configuration
+- **When scaling, do you expect your input data to be heterogeneous?** → Consider dynamic resource configuration

+**Acknowledge what your (research) goals are** - what do you need to optimise for? → Time, cost, throughput?

 ## Iterate and adapt